 As used in this article, "local agency" means a county, city, city and county, including a chartered city or county, school district, community college district, public district, county board of education, county superintendent of schools, or any public or municipal corporation.

-Summary of Statutory and Federal Regulatory Changes
+Summary of Changes

-The 2023 Local Agency Investment Guidelines incorporates the following California statutory changes: Government Code Sections 53601 and 53646.
-Government Code Section 16430 pertaining to investments by the state's Pooled Money Investment Board has been included for informational purposes only.
+The 2024 Local Agency Investment Guidelines incorporates the following California statutory changes: Government Code Section 53601 and 27000.7.